oehf/ipf-docs/_pages/ihe/fhir/fhir.md

 While the FHIR transactions in IHE ITI revision 13 (2016/2017) was based on FHIR [DSTU2](https://hl7.org/fhir/DSTU2/index.html), the transactions have been migrated to [STU3](https://hl7.org/fhir/STU3/index.html) as of IHE ITI revision 14 (2017/2018) and further to [R4](https://hl7.org/fhir/R4/index.html) as of IHE ITI revision 16 (2019/2020).

-Note that all FHIR transactions are still in trial implementation state.
+ALl current support for FHIR-based IHE profiles is for FHIR [R4](https://hl7.org/fhir/R4/index.html)

 {: .notice--info}